zicht/z/res/doc/tutorial.md

 Congratulations, you have just implemented your first task in Z!

-For convenience, you can abbreviate an array of commands a string, and even a single string command as the definition of the task.
+For convenience, you can abbreviate an array of commands as a string, and even a single string command as the definition of the task.
 So the following three examples are equivalent:

 ```